-Overriding iCloud SSID Selection - The Mac Observer
+Overriding iCloud SSID Selection

 Answer:

 Clearly you want to keep your home network as the top choice so your other devices don’t all connect to this Meraki contraption.
-While you could manually select your corporate network after you wake the machine, that’s not very geeky, so I started thinking about how to do this programmatically, and I think I can get partway there.
+While you could manually select your corporate network after you wake the machine, that’s not very geeky, so I started thinking about how to do this programmatically, and we’re sure we can get you there.

 Let’s go with AppleScript as a way to connect to the network.
 I found a dandy command called networksetup (you can go into the Terminal and type this and it will show all the options).
 If you run Script Editor, you can execute a terminal command (a.k.a shell script) like so: